leanswift/leanswift.github.io/supplierportal/src/pages/22.1.0/usermanual-supplierportal-supplier-onboarding.md

 Selected Dropdown values for **M3 Language List**, **M3 Order Currency List**, **M3 Payment Terms**, **M3 Freight Terms**, **M3 Delivery Terms List** and **M3 Payment Method** will be prepopulated in My Information form as default values.
 These values can be changed by supplier before submitting.

+**Supplier Template** can be created in M3 using program **CRS620** with status **‘05-Suppl Template’**.

+Navigate to CRS620, enter supplier name, and click create button.
+Fill all required information and status should be in ’05-Suppl Template’.

 <div align="right">
 <b>
  <a href="#toc">↥ Go to Top</a>